 Specialty Welding at G.E.
 Mathis Company

 At G.E.
 Mathis Company, our experienced, skilled team of welders is certified to AWS D1.1, D1.6, D9.1, and D10.9 standards.
-We work regularly with Hardox wear plate, high-strength steels such as Domex and Strenx, carbon steel, stainless steel, as well as other alloys.
+We work regularly with HARDOX wear plate, high-strength steels such as STRENX, carbon steel, stainless steel, as well as other alloys.

 To learn more about specialty welding, or to discuss how our team of experts can help with your next project, contact us today.